 The absence of a flyback diode can be your electrical nightmare.

 In my practice, I place the flyback diodes as close as possible to the relay.
 A typical 1N4007 diode serves me well in most applications and it saves me from the problem of having to manually create footprints.
-More so, having good bill of material software, like Altium’s BOM management tool, makes managing their lifecycle and availability a breeze.
+More so, having good bill of material software, like Altium’s management tool, makes managing their lifecycle and availability a breeze.
 This is particularly useful when I repurpose older designs.

 Have a question about flyback diodes?
 Contact an expert at Altium.